mochi-bunny/DSA/readme.md

 ## Ideas

 1. Input data from a file, into records
-   - The data will of the form: <ID, Name, Role, Age>
+   - The data will of the form: `<ID, Name, Role, Age>`
    - Each record contains data in individual properties (not the entire line)
-2. Implement queue using 2 stacks
+2. Implement Queued DLL using 2 Stacks
 3. Sort the data, using (Some) Sort
 4. Look for an inputted element, using Binary Search
 5. Classify using trees